-Getting to Aruba
+Getting To Aruba

 First off, Aruba is in the southern Caribbean.
-It’s only 18 miles north of Venezuela and is part of the ABC islands- Aruba, Bonaire, and Curaçao.
+It’s only 18 miles north of Venezuela and is part of the ABC islands – Aruba, Bonaire, and Curaçao.
 All three islands are part of The Netherlands, so Aruba is a Dutch colony.
 From Boston, Aruba is a 4.5 hour flight away.
-It’s more south than other islands so it takes longer to get to than The Bahamas, for example, which is only a 3 hour flight from Boston.
+It’s more southern than other islands so it takes longer to get to than The Bahamas, for example, which is only a 3 hour flight from Boston.
 The good news is that many major cities offer direct flights to Aruba.
 We flew on JetBlue and were on the island by lunch!

-Staying in Aruba
+Staying In Aruba

-Aruba has tons of resorts, but I recommend staying on Palm Beach.
-Here you’ll find most of the island’s tourist action.
+Aruba has a ton of resorts, but I recommend staying on Palm Beach.
+Here you’ll find most of the island’s tourist attractions.
 I really liked this area because there are tons of resorts lined up next to each other, each with its own pool (or pools), and then behind each pool is the beach.
 The resorts all have their own beach area in back of them, but also share land with nearby resorts, so you can bounce around.
 We often ate dinner at nearby resorts or used their amenities.
 Every major hotel chain has a resort here, including Hilton, Holiday Inn, Hyatt, and the Ritz.

 We stayed at the Marriott Surf Club, and to this day, this is the best hotel my family and I have ever stayed at.
-It’s perfect for families as it has a lazy river, multiple pools, restaurants, slides, volleyball, beach swings, and more.
-We loved hanging spending time outside by the pool and walking right onto the beach.
+It’s perfect for families as it has a lazy river, multiple pools, restaurants, slides, beach swings, and more.
+We loved spending time outside by the pool and walking right onto the beach.
 Nearby are the Ocean Club Resort, perfect for families with older children or adults only, and the Marriott Resort and Stellaris Casino.

-Activities in Aruba
+Activities In Aruba

 Aruba is famous for its weather.
 The island is known as the “windy island” because it has the perfect island breeze and 82° weather every day.
 A vacation in Aruba is best enjoyed by lounging by the pool and swimming at the beach, but here are the activities and excursions I recommend:

-Water Sports at Palm Beach
+Water Sports At Palm Beach